dovecot/documentation/source/configuration_manual/config_file/index.rst

 .. code-block:: none

-   passdb/userdb { args } for ldap/sql points to a dovecot-ldap.conf.ext and dovecot-sql.conf.ext.
+   passdb/userdb { args } for ldap points to a dovecot-ldap.conf.ext.

    dict { .. } points to dovecot-dict-*.conf.ext